Sprakle/WirelessEncodeSync/README.md

 ==================

 Wireless encode and sync script intended for android music collections.
+**Warning:** This will delete all music on your phone that isn't also on your computer.

 ## To sync:
 1. Download an FTP server android app